 People may be unable to manage grief’s overwhelming consequences without getting outside help, as a significant loss can cause an identity crisis.
 Grief counseling can be invaluable in terms of helping to process pain.
 Therapists can teach healthy coping mechanisms to help you deal with grief.
 You can start finding a therapist who specializes in grief and loss in your area’s online therapist directory.

-For people suffering from severe depression or anxiety that continues or gets worse, medication management may be a helpful intervention.
+For people suffering from severe depression or anxiety caused by grief that continues or gets worse, medication management may be a helpful intervention.
 Depression medications, such as antidepressants, increase neurotransmitters that help to elevate and stabilize mood.
 Medications to treat anxiety release neurotransmitters that allow you to feel calmer and also help to improve sleep.
 Talk to your primary care physician to see if medication is right for you and about seeing a psychiatrist.

 Final Thoughts